AlejandroSoumah/cse15l-labreport5/index.md

 ### Detail the symptom you're seeing.
 Be specific; include both what you're seeing and what you expected to see instead.
 Screenshots are great, copy-pasted terminal output is also great.
 Avoid saying “it doesn't work”.

 I'm experiencing an race condition error while accessing an array with an index variable shared between multiple threads.
+I encountered an error related to a race condition while accessing an array with an index variable shared between multiple threads.
+The code simulates a multi-threaded scenario where two threads race to increment the index, and then the main thread accesses the array using this index.
+However, the program produces unpredictable results and sometimes throws ArrayIndexOutOfBoundsException.

 ##### Symptom: When I execute the Java program, I get an "Unpredictable Index Access" error.